LeonGrund/GitHubListener/README.md

 #### Create a public HTTPS URL for **GitHubListener** running locally connected to port 4000:
-Open your command line and enter.
+Open your console and enter.

 '''
 ngrok http 4000*
 '''

 #### Start GitHubListener
-Open command line at GitHubListener.py directory and enter:
+Open console at GitHubListener.py directory and enter:

 '''
 python GHListener.py